jonfoo9/transaction-scanner/README.md

 ## Local development
-- Ensure Java 21 installed (java --version)
+Ensure Java 21 installed
-- Use Gradle wrapper (./gradlew)
+Use Gradle wrapper (./gradlew) for build and testing

 Run the application: